 LOOKING FOR Extra support with medication management?

-We offer medication management, therapy and counseling services in Champaign, Urbana and Tuscola.
+We offer medication management, therapy, and counseling services in Champaign, Urbana, and Mattoon.
 There are no long wait lists and we are accepting new clients.
-We would love to see if we are a good fit for your needs.
+We would love to see if we fit your needs well.
 Contact our customer care team to get started.